genesis-one-seven/xahl-node/README.md

 so if there are many, you can wait till after the setup has finished, and copy and paste them into the auto generated `nginx_allowlist.conf` file (using nano for example)

 remembering to issue the command `nginx -s reload` after you alter that file

+### only needs a single domain name

+so in older versions, you would need two/three "domain names", comprising of 1 A record (using a IP) and 2 CNAMES (using names)

+this build only needs ONE,

+and that ONE domain can be a root domain, like `youdomain.com`, or a subdomain, like `subdomain.yourdomain.com` or say `wss.yourdomain.com`

+this ONE domain does need to be a "A Record" so a domain that points to a IP, that IP being the public IP of your Xahau you want to set up.

+now if you have LOTS of say evernode thats already using the old scheme, you may choose to carry on and use the same domain as before `wss.yourdomain.com`

+which you can of course, just make sure that either it is an `A Record`, or its pointing to a `A Record` (and not another CNAME)

+also, this ONE domain you use, will be the SAME domain you will then use in a browser, https://yourdomain.com, or the websocket for your evernode, wss://yourdomain.com

 ## Clone the repo and Install